CYBV-473-Violent-Python/intro-to-git-chucky1019/README.md

 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Create a new Markdown file in the root of your repository.
 You can call it "FirstNameLastName.md" like "RodolfoMadero.md"
 * In the markdown file, mention what you learned and what you are still confused about!
 Experiment with different styles.
-Also, let me know that you’ve finished the intro steps and watched the ["Git/Github Crash Course"](https://www.youtube.com/watch?v=vA5TTz6BXhY).
+Also, let me know that you’ve finished the intro steps and watched the ["Git & GitHub Crash Course"](https://www.youtube.com/watch?v=vA5TTz6BXhY).
 * Open a pull request with the new markdown file and include a link to your profile ReadMe in the Pull Request.
 * Note: This will be a Public Pull Request for the class to see.